Pedro Bravo de Acuña: The Sangley Rebellion

-The second expedition to the Moluccas
+Second expedition to the Moluccas

 The Dutch had now encroached on the Moluccas, largely displacing the Portuguese and establishing forts and trading posts.
 Bravo de Acuña assembled a fleet ("which consisted of five ships, four galleys with poop-lanterns (galeras de fanal), three galliots, four champans, three funeas, two English lanchas, two brigantines, one barca chata for the artillery, and thirteen fragatas with high freeboard") in Pintados.
 There were 1,300 Spaniards, including volunteers.
 There were also some Portuguese survivors of the Dutch occupation of Tidore, 400 Filipinos, a quantity of artillery and ammunition, and provisions for nine months.
 The governor sailed at the head of the expedition.
 While he was away, Manila was left in charge of the Audiencia.

 On March 15, 1606, this fleet sailed from Pintados.
 It arrived in Tidore later that month, where the local king welcomed them.
-The king complained of mistreatment by the Sultan Saidi Berkat, an ally of the Dutch on Terrenate.
-Reinforced with some boats and 600 men supplied by the king (and the king himself), on March 31 the fleet set out for Ternate.
+The king complained of mistreatment by the Sultan Saidi Berkat, an ally of the Dutch on Ternate.
+Reinforced with some boats and 600 men including the king himself, the fleet set out for Ternate on March 31.

-On April 1, after much fighting, the town and fort of Terrenate fell to the Spanish, and the Dutch and Moros fled.
-The Moros soon came to make peace and do homage to the king of Spain.
+On April 1, after much fighting, the town and fort of Ternate fell to the Spanish, with the Dutch and Moros fleeing.
+The Moros soon came to make peace and did homage to the King of Spain.

 Leaving garrisons at Tidore (100 soldiers) and Ternate (500), the Spanish sailed back to Manila.
-With them were the king of Terrenate, his son, and other nobles.
-These individuals were well treated and shown every honor, but they were hostages.
+With them were the king of Ternate, his son, and other nobles.
+These individuals were well treated and shown every honour, but they were hostages.
 The governor entered Manila in triumph with the fleet on May 31, 1606.

-The first Japanese insurrection
+First Japanese insurrection

-During the governor's absence in the Moluccas, the royal Audiencia of the islands governed in Manila.
+During the governor's absence in the Moluccas, the Royal Audiencia ruled in Manila.
 The Audiencia wished to drive a number of Japanese from the city, but when this was attempted and force employed, the Japanese resisted, and the matter came to such a pass that they took arms to oppose it.
 It became necessary for the Spaniards to do likewise.
 The affair assumed threatening proportions, and some on each side wished to give battle.
 However, battle was postponed by various means until, through the efforts of certain religious, the Japanese were quieted.
 Afterward as many as possible were embarked in vessels, much against their will.
 This had been a great danger to Manila, for the Spaniards were few in number, and the Japanese more than 1,500, and spirited.